 When the brewery needs people activities include bottling, labelling and capping.
 We have sheep, a milking cow, hens and dogs on120 acres of land.
 We actively pursue organic and permaculture principles.

 A Jersey cross Dexter was born on 16th March '18.
 We have called him Otis.

 Please note we ask for 8 hours a day volunteering.
 We Host people for 11 months of the year, but are closed from mid December to mid January.

 |Preview host||We are husband and wife, Clive and Julie, who live on a 2.5 acre domestic smallholding on the Black Isle, north of Inverness.
 We have a house, garden and woodland using Permaculture design principles to grow food and create ecologically balanced, regenerative habitats. |

 We welcome people who genuinely want to learn about sustainable living, Permaculture, food growing, and woodland work.
 We need help with a variety of tasks and projects towards creating our vision.
 There's a comfortable double room in the house for an individual, couple, or friends sharing, and meals are prepared and eaten with us, and you'll be living as part of the household.
 Work is mostly in the vegetable, forest gardens and woodland (around 6 hours 5 day week with 2 days off by mutual agreement) plus help with cooking, baking and washing up.
-Prefer minimum stays of 3 weeks (with a 1 week review).
+Prefer minimum stays of 3 weeks (with a 1 week trial period).
 We keep hens and eat as much organic and home grown veggie food as possible.
 There is no village close by, but Inverness and other towns are reachable by bus.